Syncarpia hillii. Family: Myrtaceae

 - Very similar to turpentine, Syncarpia glomulifera, but has larger leaves and fruits.

-- Occurs mainly on Fraser Island.
+- Occurs mainly on K'gari (formerly Fraser Island).

 - Small plots are found on the mainland in Cooloola area.